openshift/training/10-Wiring-Components.md

 During the installation, several templates were added for us, including some database templates.
 Go to the web console and make sure you are logged in as `alice` and using the `Exploring Parameters` project.
 You should see your front-end already there.
-Click the "Add to Project" button and then the "Browse all templates..." button.
-You should see the `mysql-ephemeral` template.
-Click it and then click "Select template".
+Click the "Add to Project" button.
+In the bottom right-hand corner is a *Databases* section.
+Click "See all", and you should see the `mysql-ephemeral` template.
+Click it.

 You will need to edit the parameters of this template, because the defaults will not work for us.
 Change the `DATABASE_SERVICE_NAME` to be "database", because